-The kumbharas respect their history; known their continued struggle, no letters in their language, alienates them from the local land men, unnatural deaths and all this and yet among them I find immense brightness even in the darkest of the hours.
+The kumbharas respect their history; known their continued struggle, no letters in their language, alienates them from the local land men, unnatural deaths and all this and yet among them I find immense brightness even in the darkest of the living hours.

-I came across Lakshmi at Nelambur, a middle aged widow with dull sleepy eyes which never glances at the clock since it slowed her down from the time her husband passed away.
+I came across Lakshmi at Nelambur, a middle aged widow with dull sleepy eyes which never glances at the clock since it has slowed her down from the time her husband passed away.
 She has no children and lives all alone.

 She does not talk or move around the village much.
 The beauty is that Lakshmi transforms her emotions into creative energies; her hidden talent was provoked by everything that is happening around her.
 She wanted to have happy family, a loving husband, a home, children, togetherness, she desired for a simple life.

-0 comments:
+No comments:

 Post a Comment